wipkanban/wipkanban/CONTRIBUTING.md

 ### Style Guide

 We use an automatic code formatter called [Prettier](https://prettier.io/).
-Run `yarn run prettier` after making any changes to the code.
+Run `yarn prettier` after making any changes to the code.

-Then, our linter will catch most issues that may exist in your code.
-You can check the status of your code styling by simply running `yarn run lint`.

 However, there are still some styles that the linter cannot pick up.
 If you are unsure about something, looking at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you in the right direction.